 1. Pip (Percentage in Point)

-A pip is the smallest price movement in the forex market, typically equivalent to 0.0001 for most currency pairs.
+A pip is the smallest price movement in the forex market.
+It is typically equivalent to 0.0001 for most currency pairs (or to four decimal places from the period).

 - Pips in forex trading represent a one-digit movement that’s seen in the fourth decimal place of a FX pair’s price.
 Pip is short for ‘point in percentage’.